stef/opaque-store/man/opaquestore.md

 It is possible to update a record in place, it is essentially the same as the creation of a record.
-It is important to note, that this operation only succeeds, if all servers need to process this request, not only those needed for matching the threshold, you want to update the record on all servers not just some.
+It is important to note, that this operation only succeeds, if all servers need to process this request, not only those needed for matching the threshold.
+You want to update the record on all servers not just some, otherwise later it might cause (temporary) corruption when old and updated servers answers are combined.

 ```sh